BMG-Esports/stats-api-docs/documentation/v1/resources/index.md

 ## How can I use this API?

-The easiest way to interface with the API is by using the <a href="https://www.npmjs.com/package/@bmg-esports/sdk">eSports SDK</a>.
+The easiest way to interface with the API is by using the [esports SDK](https://www.npmjs.com/package/@bmg-esports/sdk).
 It can be used with both JavaScript and Typescript, and is easy to initialize.

 ## What is a SmashId?

 A SmashId is a player's unique start.gg ID.
 This ID is not the alphanumeric phrase found on your start.gg profile, and is only visible through start.gg's developer API.
-However, these IDs can be found through <a href="https://prostats.brawlhalla.com">prostats.brawlhalla.com</a>.
+However, these IDs can be found through [prostats.brawlhalla.com](https://prostats.brawlhalla.com).

 ## How do I find a player's SmashId?